gld1982ltd/pacbot/README.md

 Pacman has two distinct modes: dev mode and build mode.

-* **In dev mode**, all files are served on the fly, without recompilation.
+* **In dev mode**, all files are served on the fly, without regenerating the entire site.
-* **In build mode**, all files are processed and all assets are packed, producing a directory that can be uploaded to your server.
+* **In build mode**, all files are processed and all assets are packed into an uploadable dir.

 ## Install